dfoerderreuther/azureSftpServer/README.md

 # AzureSFTPServer

-Ansible scripts for creating an Azure webserver with sftp access to web directory
+Ansible scripts for creating an Azure webserver with sftp access to web directory.
+Development only!

 Purpose of this scripts is for easy setup of an SFTP server for self hosting of Adobe Launch configurations.